gayverjr/opencap/dox/openmolcas.md

 expansions from the RASSCF program".
 Of crucial importance to us is that RASSI is able to compute and export one particle transition density matrices between each pair of states.
 When the 'TRD1' keyword is activated, these densities are exported to an HDF5 file titled $JOBNAME.rassi.h5.
+When using XMS-CASPT2, RMS-CASPT2, or other variants which utilize rotated CASSCF wave functions, the HEFF keyword should be activated, however, HEFF should not be used in conjunction with conventional MS-CASPT2.
-When the 'HEFF' keyword is activated, the densities for (X)-MS-rotated CASSCF wave functions are exported (note: RASSI must be invoked after a multi-state CASPT2 calculation for this to work).
+RASSI must be invoked after a multi-state CASPT2 calculation for the HEFF keyword to work.

 	 &RASSI
 	 HEFF